cloudify-cosmo/cloudify-rest-docs/source/includes/_tenants.md

 `username_to_add` | string | The user name to add to the tenant.
 `tenant_name` | string | The name of the tenant to which to add the user.
 `role_name` | string | The name of the role assigned to the user in the tenant.
 If not passed the default tenant role will be used.

+Valid tenant roles are:

+* `manager` - User that can manage tenants

+* `user` - Regular user, can perform actions on tenants resources

+* `viewer` - User that can only view tenant resources

 ### Response
 A `Tenant` resource.